patricab/nrf9160-aqi/README.rst

    The sample configuration specifies the LWM2M Server to be used.
    In this sample, you can set this option to ``leshan.eclipseprojects.io`` (`public Leshan Demo Server`_).

+.. option:: CONFIG_APP_LWM2M_CLIENT -LwM2M Client endpoint configuration

+   The client configuration specifies the name of your client on the server you must set it to something unique on the server like ``nrf-YOUR_DEVICE_IMEI``

 Configuration files
 ===================